 Refactoring (or rearchitecting) means rebuilding your applications from scratch.
 This is usually driven by a business need to leverage cloud capabilities that are not available in your existing environment, such as cloud auto-scaling or serverless computing.
 Refactoring is generally the most expensive option, but also the most compatible with future versions.

 Once you have assessed your application portfolio for cloud readiness, you might find some applications are no longer useful.
 In this case, simply turn them off.
 The resulting savings might even boost your business case for applications that are ready for migration.

-For some organizations, cloud adoption does not yet make sense.
+For some organisations, cloud adoption does not yet make sense.
 Are you unable to take data off premises for compliance reasons?
-Perhaps you are not ready to prioritize an app that was recently upgraded?
+Perhaps you are not ready to prioritise an app that was recently upgraded?
 In this case, plan to revisit cloud computing at a later date.
 You should only migrate what makes sense for your business.

 At a basic level, the cloud's strength lies in its elastic infrastructure.
 This advantage manifests in many different ways, including, but not limited to:

 Ensuring smooth application migration is a top challenge for today's technologists.
 Even after finding the right cloud provider, the migration process carries a certain degree of risk.
 Critical scenarios to be aware of include: